flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ![A typical PS1 game, shown with the disc flipped over.
 The underside of PS1 CDs feature a distinctive black coating that was once believed to prevent piracy.
 While technically incorrect - and I explain more in the 'Anti-piracy' section - I think it does provide a visual indicator of a genuine disc.](parappa.webp)

 If you are curious about how Compact Discs (CDs) work, I've written a brief explanation in the [Sega Saturn article](sega-saturn#the-compact-disc-cd).
-The PS1 also adopted the [CD‑ROM XA](sega-saturn#the-saturns-cd) standard, but Sony leveraged by combining game data with XA-ADPCM audio [@games-cdxa].
+The PS1 also adopted the [CD‑ROM XA](sega-saturn#the-saturns-cd) standard, but Sony leveraged this by combining game data with XA-ADPCM audio [@games-cdxa].

-Be as it may, PS1 revisions released up to 1997 (three years after the console's debut) were notorious for bundling a faulty CD drive laser [@games-revisions], which resulted in frequent FMV and audio CD 'skips'.
+Be that as it may, PS1 revisions released up to 1997 (three years after the console's debut) were notorious for bundling a faulty CD drive laser [@games-revisions], which resulted in frequent FMV and audio CD 'skips'.
 Later models fixed the laser unit and improved the housing, mitigating the problem.

 ### Development ecosystem

 Sony distributed an SDK to game studios comprising a **C** compiler and libraries.
 The latter were linked to BIOS routines for hardware access.
 As a side note, this level of abstraction later helped emulate the PS1 across a wide range of platforms - both [*official*](playstation-2#inherited-compatibility) and *unofficial*.

 Alongside the SDK, Sony also provided specialised hardware such as the **DTL-H2000**: a dual-slot ISA card containing the internals and I/O of the PS1 [@games-shadow], plus extra circuitry for debugging purposes.
-The board could access to the host's hard drive and execute PS1 software without restrictions.
+The board could access the host's hard drive and execute PS1 software without restrictions.
 The accompanying software required a PC with Windows 3.1 or 95 installed.

 ![A typical Net Yaroze setup, part of Christopher Rivett's collection [@photography-crivett].](yaroze.webp)